 Fred Bates Lund was a physician and surgeon, and he maintained his medical office at 529 Beacon.

-Among the physicians who both lived and maintained their offices at 527 Beacon were were Dr. Thomas Francis Leen, who lived there from 1909 until his marriage in November of 1913 to Anna Jones Malley, after which they moved to 19 Bay State Road; Edward Hammond Risley, who lived there from 1910 until his marriage in 1914 to Ada Wilson Simpson, after which they moved to an apartment at 31 Massachusetts Avenue; and Irving James Walker, who lived there from 1912 until his marriage in 1913 to Dorothy C. Pierce, after which they moved to 120 Glennville Avenue in Allston (he continued to maintain his office at 527 Beacon for several more years).
+Among the physicians who both lived and maintained their offices at 527 Beacon were were Dr. Thomas Francis Leen, who lived there from 1909 until his marriage in November of 1913 to Anna Jones Malley, after which they moved to 19 Bay State Road; Edward Hammond Risley, who lived there from 1910 until his marriage in August of 1914 to Ada Wilson Simpson, after which they moved to an apartment at 31 Massachusetts Avenue; and Irving James Walker, who lived there from 1912 until his marriage in February of 1913 to Dorothy C. Pierce, after which they moved to 120 Glennville Avenue in Allston (he continued to maintain his office at 527 Beacon for several more years).

 Fred Bates Lund continued to maintain his medical office at 527 Beacon, joined in about 1920 by Dr. Edward Wyllys Taylor, a professor at Harvard Medical School and physician.
 Dr. Taylor lived at 457 Marlborough and previously had maintained his offices there.
 He continued to maintain his office at 527 Beacon until about 1926, when he moved them back to his home.

 The Lunds continued to live at 529 Beacon and he to maintain his medical office at 527 Beacon until about 1929.
 They subsequently moved to Newton Centre and he moved his office to 319 Longwood Avenue.

 On December 1, 1928, 527-529 Beacon were purchased from Fred Bates Lund by real estate dealer George S. Maloof.